robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 A `Validation` monad is almost exactly the same as the `Either` monad, with two
-differences: it has a vocabulary aimed towards error handling, with the `Success` and `Failure` constructors, rather than the generalised disjunction tags `Left` and `Right` in the `Either` monad; and it can aggregate and propagate all of the failures through the `Applicative Functor` interface.
-Now, Applicative Functors are not something I'll go in much detail in this article, but for the purposes of this article you can think about them as a list where every element is a function, with a `map` operation that, instead of mapping a function over the list, you map the list of functions over an element or list of elements.
+differences: it has a vocabulary aimed towards error handling, with the `Success` and `Failure` constructors, rather than the generalised disjunction tags `Left` and `Right` in the `Either` monad; and it can propagate an aggregation of all failures through the `Applicative Functor` interface.
+Now, Applicative Functors are not something I'll go in much detail in this article, but for the purposes of this article you can think about them as a list where every element is a function, with a `map` operation that, instead of mapping a function over the list, you apply (thus, applicative) the list of functions to an element or list of elements.

+But let's leave the theory aside for a second and talk about a scenario where this monad is useful: you have a sign up form where the user might provide a username and password.